wocsa/cyberjutsu/glossary.md

   - Tsukuri means prepare or construct Kuzushi and Kake to reach your goal
   - Kuzushi means to destroy your opponent's posture to obtain the situation you expect
   - Kake means exploit Kuzushi to execute your technique to reach your goal.
+- <a name="mikiri">Mikiri</a> 見切る (perception)
+  - Evaluate opponent and identify opportunities and weaknesses.
+Observe moves and posture.
+- <a name="go-no-sen">Go No Sen</a> 後の先 (post-initiative)
+  - Combatant takes the initiative in a fight after the opponent has already started an attack.
+- <a name="sen-no-sen">Sen No Sen</a> 先の先 (initiative)
+  - Start action in defense the moment you have an inkling of the offensive of your opponent
+- <a name="sen-sen-no-sen">Sen sen no sen</a> 先先の先 (superior initiative)
+  - Superior initiative is given play in a delicate situation where one confronts an opponent who intends to attack and gains mastery over them by subtly guessing their mentality and forestalling their actions.

 ## Cyber terms
 - <a name="cyberdeck">Cyberdeck</a> (practitioner material)